040code/040code/_posts/2018-09-07-fsf-frontend.md

 ### A Front-end dev's hobbyist approach into Machine Learning
 By Susanna Wong

+Machine Learning is hard.
+It's almost impossible to explain this in just one talk.
+Especially when you combine it with all kind of background information.
+We were very impressed by the architecture of the buildings, but unfortunately the talk was too much out of our reach.

 ### Building a Modern Memex
 rating: :star: :star: :star: :star: :star: